CESSProject/substats/documents/about-database.md

 ##  Import instruction

-Use the Mysql tool to link your database engine, then run the [database-init.sql](database-init.sql) file in the local directory to import a complete database
+Use the Mysql(or SQLITE3) tool to link your database engine, then run the [database-init.sql](database-init.sql) file in the local directory to import a complete database

 > Note: The recommended database engine version is mysql-v5.7